 However there are many other wonderful options which could also work for you.
 These are small, friendly lodges where the owners are very hands-on and happy to chat.
-Sometimes they meet their guests for evening drinks, other times dining is around a communal table.
+Sometimes they meet their guests for evening drinks, at others dining is around a communal table.
 Often there are activities on offer where you can meet other guests if you wish to.
 Chat to us about your needs.

 Safaris for Solo Travelers

-Note: We don’t mention camps in Botswana, Zambia or Zimbabwe below.
-This is because the norm is no single supplement in the green and shoulder season ie all months except July to October.
-So there would be too many to mention!
+Note: We don't specifically mention camps in Botswana, Zambia or Zimbabwe because many don't have single supplements outside of peak season.
+So there are too many to mention!

 Solo Travelers in Botswana & Namibia